wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     *   (d) the payments (if any) to be made to the members of the relevant society, and of the other society or societies concerned, in consideration of the union or transfer of engagements.

-    (7) Subject to [section 97][114], where a registered society transfers all its engagements to a company registered under the Companies Act 1955 or the [Companies Act 1993][206], as the case may be, the registration of that society under this Act and the registration of its branches shall thereupon become void and shall be cancelled by the Registrar.
+    (7) Subject to [section 97][114], where a registered society transfers all its engagements to a company registered under the [Companies Act 1993][206], the registration of that society under this Act and the registration of its branches shall thereupon become void and shall be cancelled by the Registrar.

-    (8) Where a registered society transfers part of its engagements to a company registered under the Companies Act 1955 or the [Companies Act 1993][206], as the case may be, then, notwithstanding anything to the contrary in [section 52][61], the society may, with the approval of the Registrar, hold shares in that company subject to such conditions as the Registrar thinks fit.
+    (8) Where a registered society transfers part of its engagements to a company registered under the [Companies Act 1993][206], then, notwithstanding anything to the contrary in [section 52][61], the society may, with the approval of the Registrar, hold shares in that company subject to such conditions as the Registrar thinks fit.

     (9) No amalgamation or transfer of engagements shall prejudice any right of a creditor of either or any society which is a party thereto.

     Compare: 1909 No 12 ss 62, 63(1); Friendly Societies Act 1974 s 82(4), (5) (UK)

-    Section 83(3): amended, on 1 July 1994, by [section 2][257] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 83(3): amended, on 5 December 2013, by [section 14][257] of the Companies Amendment Act 2013 (2013 No 111).

-    Section 83(7): amended, on 1 July 1994, by [section 2][257] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 83(7): amended, on 5 December 2013, by [section 14][257] of the Companies Amendment Act 2013 (2013 No 111).

-    Section 83(8): amended, on 1 July 1994, by [section 2][257] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 83(8): amended, on 5 December 2013, by [section 14][257] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 84 Society may apply to be registered as company